georgetballa/Warbler_Migration/readme.md

 ![Dataframe Example](./images/warbler.gif)

-Why warblers?
+**Why warblers?**

 Warbler's are sensitive to changes in climate, and have well studied migration patterns.
 Looking at changes in these patterns can be an indicator for climate change.

-Every Year, warblers migrate from their winter homes in South America to their summer homes in Canada.
+Every year, warblers migrate from their winter homes in South America to their summer homes in Canada.

-My goal is to look at the migration patterns from 2013 to 2020 to determine if 2020 was a typical year for warbler spring migration.
+The goal is to look at the migration patterns from 2013 to 2020 to determine if 2020 was a typical year for warbler spring migration.
 ___________

 ## Ebird Data